Wet Hot American Summer: First Day of Camp

-Wet Hot American Summer: First Day of Camp is a comedy streaming television miniseries written by David Wain and Michael Showalter, and directed by Wain.
+Wet Hot American Summer: First Day of Camp is an American satirical comedy television miniseries written by David Wain and Michael Showalter, and directed by Wain.
 First Day of Camp is the second installment in the Wet Hot American Summer franchise.
 The eight-episode Netflix series is a prequel to Wain's 2001 film Wet Hot American Summer, a parody of teen sex comedies which has since developed a cult following.
 Although many of the original film's ensemble cast have gone on to high-profile work, all of the then-adult actors returned for this series, playing even younger versions of their original roles.
 The episodes were released for online viewing at the end of July 2015.